-The notion of Turing-reductions, which was discussed in §1.3.2, is captured by the definition of oracle machines.
+The notion of Turing-reductions, which was discussed in §1.2.3.2, is captured by the following definition of so-called oracle machines.
 Loosely speaking, an oracle machine is a machine that is augmented such that it may pose questions to the outside.
 (A rigorous formulation of this notion is provided below.)
-We consider the case in which these questions, called queries, are answered consistently by some function $f: \{0,1\}^ \to \{0,1\}^$, called the oracle.
+We consider the case in which these questions, called queries, are answered consistently by some function $f : \{0, 1\}^ \rightarrow \{0, 1\}^$ , called the oracle.
 That is, if the machine makes a query q then the answer it obtains is f(q).
-In such a case, we say that the oracle machine is given access to the oracle f.
-For an oracle machine M, a string x and a function f, we denote by $M^f(x)$ the output of M on input x when given access to the oracle f.
-(Re-examining the second part of the proof of Theorem 5, observe that we have actually described an oracle machine that computes h when given access to the oracle d'.)
+In such a case, we say that the oracle instances of some search problem can be verified in time t(n) then such solutions can be found in time T' such that $T'(n) = t(n) \cdot (1 + T(O(t(n))^2)).)$ machine is given access to the oracle f.
+For an oracle machine M, a string x and a function f, we denote by $M^{f}(x)$ the output of M on input x when given access to the oracle f.
+(Re-examining the second part of the proof of Theorem 1.5, observe that we have actually described an oracle machine that computes d' when given access to the oracle d.)